10 Most Popular DevOps Interview Questions and Answers

 As a DevOps engineer, an in-depth knowledge of processes, tools, and relevant technology are essential.
 You must also have a holistic understanding of the products, services, and systems in place.
 If your answers matched the answers we’ve provided above, you’re in great shape for future DevOps interviews.
 Good luck!
 If you’re looking for answers to specific DevOps interview questions that aren’t addressed here, ask them in the comments below.
 Our DevOps experts will help you craft the perfect answer.

 [Preparing for DevOps Certification?
-Take this test to know where you stand!]
+Here're 40 Devops certification exam questions.
+Take this free practice test to know where you stand!]

 Watch this video on What Is DevOps | DevOps Tutorial For Beginners